Constellation-Labs/documentation-hub/validate/resources/password.md

 ## Security Layers

 ### First layer
-Having the SSH Keys (your local system has the private key and your Node has the public key).
-Access your Node with the `nodeadmin` password and the same SSH key as the root user.
+Having the SSH Keys (your local system has the private key and your node has the public key).
+Access your node with the `nodeadmin` password and the same SSH key as the root user.

 ### Second layer
 Use your SSH key's passphrase to access your `nodeadmin` account which is shared with the root user.